Seagate/cortx/doc/integrations/AWS_EC2.md

 ----

 - [Create 2 network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#create_eni) with the security group that you created above.
-- It will be helpful to name that network interface ens256 and ens224 so that it is easy to remember.
+- It will be helpful to name those network interfaces ens256 and ens224 so that they are easy to remember.
-- [Attach that interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#attach_eni) to the EC2 instance that you created in Step 2.
+- [Attach those interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#attach_eni) to the EC2 instance that you created in Step 2.

 Step 4: Boot up the EC2 instance and edit net .rules file to create stable names for the network interfaces
 ---------------